KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/06_full_did_tx.md

 import FullDidSignTx from '!!raw-loader!@site/code_examples/sdk_examples/src/core_features/did/08_full_did_sign_tx.ts';
 import FullDidBatch from '!!raw-loader!@site/code_examples/sdk_examples/src/core_features/did/08_full_did_batch.ts';

-A DID can be used to sign extrinsics.
+DID keys can be used to sign extrinsic.
-But not every extrinsics can be sign using a DID.
+But not every extrinsic can be signed using a DID.
 The Spiritnet blockchain offers two flavours of extrinsics.

 The first flavour can only be called using an account.
-These extrinsic require fee payment and need therefore be send from an account with sufficient balance.
+These extrinsic require fee payment and need therefore be sent from an account with sufficient balance.

-The second flavour is callable from a DID.
+The second callable flavour is from a DID.
 Since every extrinsic requires fees to be paid, this flavour needs to be wrapped inside a normal account extrinsic.
 The account will pay all fees and deposit that will be required.